Carmen Hens And Chicks foliage

-Carmen Hens And Chicks's attractive succulent pointy leaves are green in color with prominent dark red tips.
+Carmen Hens And Chicks is primarily valued in the garden for its distinctive form, with the flower stalks towering over the foliage.
+It features unusual clusters of pink star-shaped flowers with dark red bracts rising above the foliage in mid summer.
+Its attractive succulent pointy leaves are green in color with prominent dark red tips.
 As an added bonus, the foliage turns a gorgeous deep purple in the fall.
-It features unusual clusters of pink star-shaped flowers with dark red bracts rising above the foliage in mid summer.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Carmen Hens And Chicks is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Carmen Hens And Chicks is recommended for the following landscape applications;

 - Rock/Alpine Gardens